Curious about the 10 most frequently asked questions? Check out the answers below!

-- Before buying an exotic animal or plant, make sure you are allowed to keep it.
+- Only buy an exotic animal or plant when you are sure you are allowed to keep it.

-- Inform your regional competent authority concerning the holding of companion animals listed under the IAS Regulation but acquired before the list came into force.
+- Inform your competent regional authority if you have a pet recently listed under the IAS Regulation that was acquired before the list came into force.
 Worried?
 Don’t!
 Check Question 6 for more info.

-- Do not allow exotic plants to spread beyond your garden.
+- Prevent exotic plants from spreading beyond your garden.

-- Never throw aquarium or pond plants into ditches, rivers or lakes.
-Dispose of them in the compost bin.
+- Never throw aquarium or pond plants into ditches, rivers, or lakes.
+Dispose of them in your compost bin.

-- brochure on the use and disposal of aquatic plants: click here
+- Click here to read about the use and disposal of aquatic plants.

-- Have you seen exotic species in nature?
-Report them on one of the websites listed below:
+- Have you spotted invasive alien species in nature?
+Report your observation on one of the websites below:

 3) WHY ARE SOME WELL-KNOWN IAS SUCH AS JAPANESE KNOTWEED NOT INCLUDED IN THE LIST?

-4) WHAT IF AN ALIEN INVASIVE SPECIES IS NOT ON THE EU LIST?
+4) WHAT IF AN ALIEN INVASIVE SPECIES ISN'T ON THE union LIST?

 5) SHOULD EVERY ALIEN SPECIES BE ERADICATED?

-No. Exotic species are only of concern when they negatively impact biodiversity, ecosystem services, or the economy.
+No. Exotic species are only of concern if they harm biodiversity, ecosystem services, or the economy.
 Do they qualify for one of the above?
 Then they are classified as invasive exotic species.

-When an invasive alien species is included in the list of Invasive Alien Species of Union concern, Member States are obliged to determine management goals for the species that are already present on their territory.
-These management goals include eradication, but also containment (keeping the species restricted to an area, regardless of the numbers) or control (keeping numbers in check) or even doing nothing if there is no (cost-)effective means to combat the species.
-When species first appear on the territory, the complete and permanent removal of the population should be applied.
+When an invasive alien species is included in the Invasive Alien Species of Union Concern List, Member States must define management objectives for species already present on their territory.
+These management objectives include eradication, containment (restricting a species to a single area, regardless of the population count), and control (keeping the population in check).

-6) CAN I KEEP EXOTIC SPECIES LISTED BY THE IAS REGULATION AS PETS?
+6) CAN I KEEP exotic SPECIES on the union list AS PETS?

-7) WHAT CAN YOU DO IF YOU SPOT A LISTED SPECIES IN THE WILD?
+7) WHAT IF I SPOT A LISTED SPECIES IN THE WILD?

 8) SHOULD BELGIUM TAKE ACTION AGAINST SPECIES THAT CANNOT BECOME INVASIVE IN BELGIUM?

-9) WILL THE IAS OF UNION CONCERN BE COMPLETELY BANNED?
-WHAT IF AN INVASIVE ALIEN SPECIES IS THREATENED IN ITS AREA OF ORIGIN?
-OR IF IT HAS A SPECIAL MEDICINAL VALUE?
+9) WILL there be a full ban on ias of union concern?
+WHAT IF AN INVASIVE ALIEN SPECIES risks extinction in its AREA OF ORIGIN?
+OR what IF IT HAS A SPECIAL MEDICINAL VALUE?

-10) WHAT ABOUT COMMERCIAL STOCKS OF LISTED SPECIES?
-WHAT ABOUT PET SHOPS AND GARDEN CENTRES?
+10) WHAT ABOUT COMMERCIAL STOCKS OF union LISTED SPECIES? e.g. PET SHOPS AND GARDEN CENTRES?